vdaas/vald/docs/contributing/benchmark-test-guide.md

 In Vald, performance is a critical requirement and factor for users.
 If Vald does not perform good and stable performance, user may leave Vald.

-So it is important to capture the performance statistic for Vald to measure the performance of Vald and help to find the bottleneck of Vald.
+So it is important to capture the performance statistic for Vald to perform performance tunning and help to find the bottleneck of Vald when there is some performance issue in Vald.

 ## How can we resolve this problem?

 Benchmarking is used to measure the performance of target elements to produce a performance metrics for future performance investigation.

-We can measure the performance statistic in 3 different levels:
+We can measure the performance statistic in 3 different levels to measure different level of performance:

-1. Code bench
+1. Code benchmarking
+  - to capture performance metrics by function level
+  - to perform lowest level of performance investigation

-1. Code level E2E
+1. Code level E2E benchmarking
+  - to capture performance metrics by use case level

-1. Component level E2E
+1. Component level E2E benchmarking
+  - to capture performance metrics by component level

 Unlike unit testing, benchmark test only focus of measure on the performance of the function but not the functionality of the function.